 If you want more of a ‘sure thing’ when ordering monarchs, caterpillars are probably your best option since a % of eggs won’t hatch.

-6. Empty water bottle, empty gatorade bottle, or vase to place cuttings.
+4. Empty plastic bottle, empty jar, or vase to place stem cuttings cuttings

 7. Plastic wrap to cover empty bottle/vase

 10. Duct Tape